Florida Residency Guide · 2026 Edition

-Every audit-tested Florida domicile rests on these four legal pillars, each with its own statute and proof artifact.
+Every audit-tested Florida domicile rests on these four legal pillars, each backed by its own statute and proof artifact.

 1